garrekstemo/Optics-Tutorials/lesson-1-optical-elements-alignment.md

 These activities are to be completed without instructor supervision and may be done in pairs.
 Students will practice techniques and then the instructor should check progress after a couple of days and give advice and encouragement.

 1. Align a red laser onto a target card with two mirrors and two irises.
+[How to align a laser](https://youtu.be/qzxILY6nOmA)
-2. Focus a red laser beam through a sample (liquid crystal? pinhole?) and recollimate it into a detector connected to an oscilloscope. (can be done with lenses or parabolic mirrors)
+2. Focus a red laser beam through a sample (liquid crystal? pinhole?) and recollimate it into a detector connected to an oscilloscope. (can be done with lenses or parabolic mirrors) [Align an Off-Axis Parabolic (OAP) Mirror to Collimate a Beam](https://www.youtube.com/watch?v=pR4r7gMyN5U)
-3.
+4. Find Stokes parameters to characterize the polarization of a beam. ([Build a Polarimeter to Find Stokes Values, Polarization State](https://www.youtube.com/watch?v=pR4r7gMyN5U)

 ### Basic alignment (activity 1)
 - Put Mirror 1 close to the laser to limit beam divergence.